-And while she has sought to understand the men who commit violence and how to help them, she is overly sympathetic to perpetrators of domestic violence.
+And while she has sought to understand the men who commit violence and how to help them, she is not overly sympathetic to perpetrators of domestic violence.
 Pauncz wants them held accountable.
 But the problem is bigger than any one man’s behavior, she said.

 “I’m pissed at the system,” Pauncz said.
 Describing inequal structures of power, she said they permit “men to assert the kind of entitlement and privilege that allows the violence to happen and then does not hold men accountable for it.”

 Only 10 percent of women ever report domestic violence, she said.
 While there are many reasons for that, one is that they don’t find a sympathetic or helpful legal system.
 Of those men that do face charges, only 30 percent ever face consequences.